kapitok/musement-cities-weather/readme.md

 # Musement Weather App

-It is a console application which allows printing of weather information for each city available in Musement's catalogue
+Console application which allows printing of weather information for each city available in Musement's catalogue.

 ## Installation

 ####Step 1
-Put your .env file with content in project root directory:
+Create and put .env file in the project root.
+Weatherapi.com has a free plan.
+Create your own account to get a key (API_WEATHER_KEY).

 ```
 API_WEATHER_URI="http://api.weatherapi.com"